somerlatte/somerlatte/README.md

 #  🙋‍♀️ About Me:
-🔭 I’m currently working on DBA<br>👯 I’m looking to collaborate on Data Science projects<br>🌱 I’m currently learning Java and JavaScript<br>⚡ Fun fact: I love volleyball and tennis<br>📫 Reach me at ranysomer@gmail.com
+🔭 I’m currently working as a DBA<br>👯 I’m looking to collaborate on Data Science projects<br>🌱 I’m currently learning Java and JavaScript<br>⚡ Fun fact: I love volleyball and tennis<br>📫 Reach me at ranysomer@gmail.com

 ## 🌐 Socials: